palant/palant.info/content/articles/attack-surface-of-extension-pages/index.md

 ## Further CSP circumvention approaches

+**Edit** (2022-08-24): This section originally mentioned `'unsafe-inline'` script source.
+It is ignored for browser extensions however, so that it isn’t actually relevant in this context.

-It doesn’t always have to be `'unsafe-eval'` or `'unsafe-inline'` script sources which essentially drop all defenses.
+It doesn’t always have to be the `'unsafe-eval'` script source which essentially drops all defenses.
 Sometimes it is something way more innocuous, such as adding the some website as a trusted script source:

 ```json
 {